serengil/deepface/README.md

 dfs: List[pd.DataFrame] = DeepFace.search(img = "target.jpg")
 ```

 If you want to perform [`approximate nearest neighbor`](https://sefiks.com/2023/12/31/a-step-by-step-approximate-nearest-neighbor-example-in-python-from-scratch/) search instead of exact search to achieve faster results on [large-scale databases](https://www.youtube.com/playlist?list=PLsS_1RYmYQQGSJu_Z3OVhXhGmZ86_zuIm), you can build an index beforehand and explicitly enable ANN search.
-Here, [Faiss](https://sefiks.com/2020/09/17/large-scale-face-recognition-with-facebook-faiss/) is used to index embeddings in postgres and mongo; whereas pgvector, weaviate and neo4j handle indexing internally.
+Here, [Faiss](https://sefiks.com/2020/09/17/large-scale-face-recognition-with-facebook-faiss/) is used to index embeddings in postgres and mongo; whereas vector databases such as pgvector, weaviate, pinecone and neo4j handle indexing internally.

 ```python
 # build index on registered embeddings (for postgres and mongo only)